-- The Dark Knight Returns during a heat (and crime) wave.
+- Batman: The Dark Knight Returns is set during a heat (and crime) wave.
 The local anchors seem to think the former excuses the latter.
-By the end of the first volume, Bruce Wayne is back in the suit and it's pouring rain. (subtle no?)h
+By the end of the first volume, Bruce Wayne is back in the suit and it's pouring rain.
+(Subtle, no?)

 - During the Confessor Arc of Astro City, a major heatwave heightens the amount of paranoia and short-fuses that accompanied a Serial Killing, with the narrator Lampshading this trope.

 - Milestone Comics had a quasi-Crisis Crossover called Long Hot Summer, where the stories of its titles converged around the construction of the "Utopia Park" theme park in the middle of the worst part of Dakota City, and the stresses caused during the summer when the park was built culminating in the Blood Syndicate crashing the gates on opening day and unintentionally inciting a massive riot.

 - Spike Lee's Do the Right Thing.
 Racist attitudes collide on The Hottest Day of The Year.

 - Summer of Sam: Old school Italian street toughs beat on their punk rocker ex-friend, The Son of Sam killer commits several murders, and a full blown blackout/riot breaks out, all against the backdrop of the infamous NY summer of 1977.

 - 12 Angry Men.
 A jury deliberates the fate of a young man accused of murder on The Hottest Day of The Year.

 - Body Heat takes place during an especially hot Florida summer.

 - Falling Down.
 A man having a mental breakdown wanders the streets of Los Angeles and, alienated by his experiences, turns to vigilantism on The Hottest Day of The Year.